diaxz12/BUILDING-AND-DEPLOYING-AI-AGENTS---Part-2/README.md

 ### Class 5 — Deployment & Interfaces
 Build a FastAPI endpoint backed by a LangGraph agent, pair it with the Streamlit chat UI, and practice shipping to Render and Streamlit Community Cloud.
 All code lives under `classes/class-05-deployment-interfaces/`.

+### Class 6 — Guardrails, Ethics & Responsible AI
+Add Guardrails AI protections, safety prompts, and validation datasets to the Class 5 agent.
+Compare "no guardrails" and "guardrails on" demos in `classes/class-06-guardrails-ethics/`.

 ## Assignments
 - `assignments/class-05-deployment-lab/` — ship a Tavily-powered agent with FastAPI, Streamlit, and Langfuse tracing.

+- `assignments/class-06-guardrails-lab/` — layer safety checks onto the Class 5 agent and document your guardrail strategy.

 Each assignment folder includes its own README with deliverables, prerequisites, and upload expectations.

 ## Resource Library
 - `resources/fastapi/` — API quickstarts and deployment tips for FastAPI.
+- `resources/guardrails-ai/` — starter configs and safety playbooks for Guardrails AI.
+- `resources/langfuse/` — tracing tutorials and dashboards for monitoring agent behaviour.
 - `resources/streamlit/` — Streamlit Cloud setup, component patterns, and UI guides.
-- `resources/langfuse/` — tracing tutorials and dashboards for monitoring agent behaviour.

 ---